mrrobo133/-Website-Cloning/README.md

 ### Option 4: Exit Toolkit
 * **What it does:** Safely exits the application.
 * **How to use:** Select option `4` to terminate the utility loop.

+* ​Legal & Source Code Modification Disclaimer:
+​This tool is provided "as is" without warranty of any kind.
+If any individual, third party, or malicious actor modifies, alters, or reverse-engineers the source code of this repository to bypass built-in security layers, anti-phishing restrictions, or bot-detection mechanisms for unauthorized, fraudulent, or illegal activities, the original author bears zero responsibility or liability.
+The sole legal, ethical, and financial accountability for any misuse, damage, or legal consequences rests entirely upon the user or modifier of the code.